marinabeshai/publicinterest/README.md

 # publicinterest

 - Need to look at what other people have done.
-- Need to keep track of what I've looked at (i.e. start a bibliography).
 - Need to research types of graphs particularly for the csv_breakdowns and what should be in the graphs.
     - See what people have made (NYT and WSJ).
     - Distribution over time of transactions?